tudat-team/tudat-space/docs/source/_src_api/propagation_setup/acceleration_models/available.rst

   Requires the following environment models to be defined:

-  - Panelled radiation pressure model for body undergoing acceleration (from source equal to body exerting acceleration).
+  - Panelled radiation pressure model for body undergoing acceleration (from source equal to body exerting acceleration), see :ref:`environment_radiation_pressure_interface`.
-  - Current state of body undergoing and body emitting radiation
+  - Current state of body undergoing and body emitting radiation.

 .. class:: Solar sailing Acceleration